 Take an objective look at your approaches to studying.
 If you are lacking in good study habits, you may want to take a study skills training course.
 Set realistic study goals with ample time for quality learning and repetition.
 One rule of thumb is that for each hour of class time, study one or two hours at home.

 Often the test situation, the examination room, the large number of candidates, and being watched by the person giving the exam intimidates candidates.
-It is important for you to feel confortable and relaxed in the testing situation.
+It is important for you to feel comfortable and relaxed in the testing situation.

 Knowledge about taking exams helps people relax during the actual exam.
 Keep information about the date, time, and duration of the exam in mind.

-For more information, please choose the appropriate Candidate Information Bulletin document for your desired license type, containing examination tips, study materials and sample test questions for the exam.
+For more information, please choose the appropriate Candidate Handbook document for your desired license type, containing examination tips, study materials and sample test questions for the exam.
 Since these are Adobe PDF files, you can save the one that applies to you, after it opens in your browser, and then, at your convenience, print the document for reference.